mdkinney/edk2-email-archive-webhook/Readme.md

   + https://blog.miguelgrinberg.com/post/flask-mega-tutorial-update-flask-2-0-and-more
   + https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-xvii-deployment-on-linux

-* Change WebhookContext to a class with methods to remove passing Context parameter.

 * Logs - Show list of events.
 Hyperlink to list of logs for that event Event should provide date/time/event/action.
   + When in event view, show state of each event as a dynamic field.